SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 Note that the ``init(name: String)`` convenience initializer provided by ``RecipeIngredient`` takes the same parameters as the ``init(name: String)`` *designated* initializer from ``Food``.
-Even though ``RecipeIngredient`` has provided this initializer as a convenience initializer, this nonetheless means that ``RecipeIngredient`` has provided an implementation of all of its superclass's designated initializers.
+Even though ``RecipeIngredient`` provides this initializer as a convenience initializer, ``RecipeIngredient`` has nonetheless provided an implementation of all of its superclass's designated initializers.
-Because of this, it automatically inherits all of its superclass's convenience initializers too.
+Therefore, ``RecipeIngredient`` automatically inherits all of its superclass's convenience initializers too.

-This means that ``RecipeIngredient`` inherits the ``init()`` initializer from ``Food``.
+In this example, the superclass for ``RecipeIngredient`` is ``Food``, which has a single convenience initializer called ``init()``.
+This initializer is therefore inherited by ``RecipeIngredient``.
 The inherited version of ``init()`` functions in exactly the same way as the ``Food`` version, except that it delegates to the ``RecipeIngredient`` version of ``init(name: String)`` rather than the ``Food`` version.